1st Overall Draft Picks: Which League Does it Better?

 But of course, there’s more should factor in.
 If it wasn’t for James being in here, no players would have led a single season in WS.
 That’s very telling, in that there were always players outperforming them.
 Yet, two of them won a league MVP (James and Rose).

 While only two won championship titles in the careers (so far), nearly all of them have been recognized individually.
-They might not have been the best player in their draft class, they have still been honoured for their performance as one of the top players in the league at one point or another.
+They might not have been the best player in their draft class, but they have still been honoured for their performance as one of the top players in the league at one point or another.

 Looking at the names on this list, a surprising finding is that only two of them have above the average WS of a Hall of Fame player.
 Again, James and Howard.
 However, it’s important to remember that this is just the average and Yao Ming, who is well below the average, is already in the Hall of Fame.